Program Length

 Students must fulfill all the Institutional B.A. degree requirements, including Degree English Requirements and courses listed below:

-Note: Students should choose elective courses carefully in order to complete prerequisites of upper-level courses.
+Note: Students should choose elective courses carefully to complete prerequisites of upper-level courses.

 Domestic Fees